 Low cost multi-property landlord insurance

-Anyone who has ever tried managing the various needs of multiple commercial and residential properties themselves will know that it's no walk-in-the-park.
+Anyone who has ever tried managing the various needs of multiple residential and commercial properties themselves will know that it’s no walk-in-the-park.

 Multi-property landlord insurance is a specific type of landlord insurance for owners of one or more privately rented properties to tenants.

-Whether you own a single rented flat or an entire block, multi-property landlord insurance policies come in all shapes and sizes to suit your needs and offer comprehensive cover to protect your property from a range of 'insured event' instances - which include:
+Whether you own a single rented property or an entire block of flats, multi-property landlord insurance policies come in all shapes and sizes to suit your needs and offer comprehensive cover to protect your property from a range of ‘insured event’ instances – which include: